calebkoehn/VSC/C#/Activity Center/README.md

-# Activity Center | Full-Stack Software Engineer
+# Activity Center | Full-Stack Project
 C#/ASP.NET Core-based app that is a hub for upcoming activities.

 Worked as the scrum master to facilitate an Agile working environment and promote greater depth and complexity.